 Frequently Asked Questions

 A court will order an evaluation when a dog has bitten or been accused of biting a person or domestic animal.
 Some courts routinely order an evaluation for all alleged "aggression" cases.
-The cities of Lakewood, Denver and Thornton order evaluations for all dogs charged with aggression, vicous dog or dangerous dog.
-Other courts may request/order an evaluation on a case by case basis.
+The cities of Lakewood, Denver and Thornton order evaluations for all dogs charged with aggression, vicious dog or dangerous dog.
+Other courts may request/order an evaluation on a case-by-case basis.

 The purpose of the evaluation is to determine if the dog is a threat to the general public, and what can be done to prevent the "bite" situation from occurring again.
-Court ordered evaluations are done so that each situation can be proeprly assessed and what is best for the dog, the owner and the community can be done.
-This case by case analysis replaces the older balk/white determinations liek if a dog bites twice in its life, it needs to euthanized, and/or breed specific legislation.
+Court-ordered evaluations are done so that each situation can be properly assessed and the best actions can be taken for the dog, the owner and the community.
+This case-by-case analysis replaces the older black-and-white determinations such as those that required euthanization if a dog bites twice in its life.
+It also can replace breed-specific legislation.

 Who can conduct a court ordered/involved evaluation?

-As stated above, the evaluation is to determine why the bite occurred and how do we prevent it from happening again.
+The evaluation determines why the bite occurred and how to prevent it from happening again.
 The evaluation also determines if the dog is a threat to the general public under normal circumstances.
-If the dog is determined to be a threat, what can be done to keep the public safe, but is still humane to the dog.
+If the dog is determined to be a threat, the evolution reviews what can be done to keep the public safe while treating the dog humanely.

-The purpose of the evaluation is NOT to determine if the dog is "aggressive","bad" or "good".
-Aggressive is a subjective term that we rarely use in general terms.
-Any dog is capable of biting in certain situations (such as when in pain, or if a family member is threatened).
-We do not make determinations of whether or not you are a good pet owner.
+The purpose of the evaluation is NOT to determine if the dog is "aggressive," "bad" or "good."
+Aggression is a subjective term that has many different meanings according to the situation.
+Sometimes the aggression is considered appropriate.
+Any dog is capable of biting in certain situations (such as when it is in pain, or when a family member is threatened).
+We do not make determinations whether you are a good pet owner.
 Our job is not to judge the past, but to provide practical and humane options for the future.

-Evaluations are conducting as objectively and unbiased as possible.
-As stated above, our main goal is to protect the public safety.
-After this has been addressed, we are here to help you help your dog resolve whatever issues contributed to the bite incident.
+Evaluations are conducted as objectively, and free from bias, as possible.
+Our first goal is to protect the public safety.
+After this has been addressed, we are here to assist you as you help your dog resolve whatever issues contributed to the bite incident.

 What is involved in a court ordered/involved evaluation?

-1) All information provided about the cited incident (the one that the dog was ticketed for) is reviewed and analyzed.
-We look as such things as the circumstances surrounding the incident (was the dog's response provoked and reasonable given the situation), the dog's history, was any verbal or physical warning given before the actual bite, the depth and degree of tearing of the bite itself, what part of the victim's body the bite occurred, and how many times the dog bit.
+1. All information provided about the cited incident (the one that the dog was ticketed for) is reviewed and analyzed.
+We look at questions such as the circumstances surrounding the incident (was the dog's response provoked and reasonable given the situation?), the dog's history, any verbal or physical warnings given by the dog before the actual bite, the depth and degree of tearing of the bite itself, the part of the victim's body that was bitten, and the number of times the dog bit.
 This information is analyzed according to standards set by the American Society Prevention of Cruelty to Animals (ASPCA) and American College of Veterinary Behaviorists (ACVB) and the Ian Dunbar bite scale.
-This is why it is so important that our questionnaire is completed in detail.
+It is very important that our questionnaire is completed in detail.
 The more detail we have, the better we can determine all factors that may have contributed to the dog bite incident.

-2) The dog is placed in a tightly controlled situation approximating the cited incident, and the dog's body and verbal language are observed.
+2. The dog is placed in a tightly controlled situation approximating the cited incident, and the dog's body and verbal language are observed.
 The dog's response to various stimuli is observed.
-We always video our evaluation so we can review them in detail after the observation portion of the evaluation.
+We always video record our evaluations so we can review them in detail after the observation portion of the evaluation.
 The dog's responses are analyzed according to the dog's body positions, vocalizations, reactions to specific stimuli, and for any evidence of medical issues.

-4) All of the above information is combined into a detailed written report, usually 3-6 pages in length.
-This report is submitted directly to the ordering court to prevent tampering.
+4. All of this information is combined into a detailed written report, usually 3-6 pages in length.
+This report is submitted directly to the court to prevent tampering.
 We also provide a copy of the report and video to our clients.
 It generally takes us 5-7 business days to complete and submit this report.

-Most of the time, the judge will order the owner follow through with our recommendations.
+In most cases, the judge will order the owner to follow our recommendations.
 When the recommendations are completed, we will notify the court that the dog is being released from mandatory behavior modification.
-You can always continue working with your dog or doing non-aggression related training; but will not have to report these activities or your progress to the courts.
-Sometimes, charges are actually dropped/withdrawn based on our report-if the bite was obviously provoked and/or in extenuating circumstances that are unlikely to occur again.
+You can always continue working with us and your dog, but we will not report these activities or your progress to the courts.
+Sometimes, charges are dropped or withdrawn based on our report.
+We might report, for instance, that the bite was obviously provoked or occurred in extenuating circumstances that are unlikely to occur again.

-Be aware that NOT following the recommendations for a court ordered evaluation may result in a charge of contempt of court or violating a court order.
+Be aware that failure to follow the recommendations for a court-ordered evaluation may result in a charge of contempt of court or violation of a court order.
 This offense is punishable by a fine, jail time and/or the removal and euthanasia of your dog (by the involved animal control organization).